inclement/kivy-tutorials/text.rst

 changes, thanks to event binding.
 This is an important building block for building complex applications.

-In the next tutorial we'll introduce the *kv markup language*, and show how the code so far can be more clearly expressed by using this instead of Python for the construction of the gui.
-This will make it easier to add more widgets, and from there we can move to letting the user draw things.
+In the next tutorial we'll introduce mouse/touch input handling, so that we can finally draw something dynamicall in response to user input.

 Full code
 ~~~~~~~~~